Name: Francesco Giommoni

 Fluent: in Italian, Greek, French, Spanish, English, Mandarin.

-Conversational: in Portuguese and Turkish.
+Conversational: in Portuguese, Turkish and Kazakh.

-Currently studying (basic level): Armenian, Farsi
+Currently studying (basic level): Armenian, Farsi, Georgian, Somali and Uzbek.

 Basic (mainly written): German, Russian, Azerbaijani, Romanian.